DavidBowie1962/CELA_project/README.md

 There are three python files here: get_figi.py, get_candles.py, get_orderbook.py.

-get_figi.py to get figi by the ticker get_candles.py to get the csv file with candles of the stock get_orderbook.py to get the orderbook of the stock
+get_figi.py to get figi by the ticker;
+get_candles.py to get the csv file with candles of the stock;
+get_orderbook.py to get the orderbook of the stock;

 And additional .csv files
 In stocks.csv there are examples of the most liquid stock on MOEX